Floating Solar Farms: The Potential of Water-Based Solar Energy

 Floating Solar Panels Have the Potential to Provide an Infinite Amount of Energy

 In the quest for sustainable and renewable energy sources, solar energy has emerged as a promising solution to combat climate change and reduce our reliance on fossil fuels.
 Over the years, solar panels installed on rooftops and vast open fields have become familiar sights.
 However, an innovative approach is gaining momentum, offering new possibilities for harnessing an infinite amount of the sun’s energy: floating solar energy.
-In this article, we delve into the concept of floating solar and explore its potential, highlighting the recent developments mentioned in the article by PhD Candidate, School of Engineering, David Silalahi and Professor of Engineering Andrew Blakers both in Australian National University published in The Conversation.

 Energy Matters has been a leader in the renewable energy industry since 2005 and has helped over 40,000 Australian households in their journey to energy independence.

-Let us discuss and choose the best quote that suits your needs and budget, and we can connect you with our trusted local installers, who will provide up to 3 FREE quotes for your home and business solar energy system.
+Let us discuss and choose the best quote that suits your needs and budget, and we can connect you with our trusted local installers, who will provide up to 3 FREE solar quotes for your home and business solar energy system.

-Indonesia has significant solar energy potential
+Indonesia has significant water-based solar energy potential

 A groundbreaking new research study reveals that vast arrays of offshore solar panels floating on calm equatorial seas have the potential to revolutionise energy production in densely populated countries in Southeast Asia and West Africa.
 By harnessing the abundant solar energy available in these regions, it is estimated that Indonesia alone could generate a staggering 35,000 terawatt-hours (TWh) of solar energy annually, equivalent to the current global electricity production.